ICESAT-2HackWeek/Hackweek2024-ICESat-2-Near-Shore-Bathymetry/README.md

 # NASA's ICESat-2 Based Near-Shore Bathymetry

-In this project we would like to combine time-series of ICESat-2 observations to create a near continuous (depending on the number and quality of the available ICESat-2 passes)
+In this project we would like to combine time-series of ICESat-2 observations to create a near continuous (depending on the number and quality of the available ICESat-2 passes) near-shore bathymetry map.

 ## Files and folders in your project repository